Gaussian Mixture Variational Autoencoder with Contrastive Learning for Multi-Label Classification: Methods

 \subsubsection{Objective Function}

 The final objective function to minimize is simply the summation of different losses,

 where $\alpha,\beta$ are trade-off weights.
 The model is trained with Adam \cite{kingma2014adam}.
-Our model is optimized with $\mathcal L$ but will be tested on five different metrics.
-This is different from the methods that optimize specific metrics \cite{koyejo2015consistent,decubber2018deep}.
+Our model is optimized with $\mathcal L$ and will be tested on five different metrics.
+This is different from the methods that only optimize and test for specific metrics \cite{koyejo2015consistent,decubber2018deep}.